Assessment of Personality Dimensions Across Situations in Dyadic Role-Play Scenarios: Results and Analysis

 \subsection{Correlation Analysis Results and Analysis}

-Select results of the correlation between each participant's median eGeMAPS feature vector and non-verbal feature vector, and personality dimensions are presented in Table \ref{tab:egemaps-corr} (RQ2).
-While we also compute the correlation between each dimension of the speaker embedding and personality, dimensions of speaker embeddings are not interpretable in the manner eGeMAPS and non-verbal features are; therefore, we omit the results from the table.
-The complete correlation matrix for all feature sets can be found in the supplementary material.
+Select results of the correlation between each participant's median eGeMAPS and non-verbal feature vector, and personality dimensions are presented in Table \ref{tab:egemaps-corr} (RQ2).
+The complete correlation matrix for all feature sets can be found \href{https://osf.io/8vztd/?view_only=57e6b2ae1602457a89bf9472889a4d64}{here} \footref{fn:link}.

-For both sessions, there are stronger correlations between eGeMAPS and nonverbal features and personality in the \textit{interview} scenario for all personality dimensions except neuroticism, in which the correlation between neuroticism and features is stronger in the \textit{desk} scenario.
-Additionally, we observe an inverse correlation between neuroticism and features compared to the correlation of the other four personality dimensions.
-We hypothesize this is because out of the five personality dimensions, neuroticism is the only dimension associated with negative emotions such as anxiety, and prior research has shown that anxiety introduces irregularities in the produced speech and nonverbal behaviors compared to positive or neutral speech \cite{ozseven2018voice, gilboa2013more}.
+For both sessions, there are stronger correlations between eGeMAPS and nonverbal features and personality in the \textit{interview} for all personality dimensions except Neuroticism, in which the correlation between Neuroticism and features is stronger in the \textit{desk} scenario.
+Additionally, there is an inverse in correlation direction between Neuroticism and features.
+We hypothesize this is due to the association between Neuroticism and negative emotions such as anxiety, in which prior research has shown that anxiety introduces irregularities in conversational behaviors compared to positive or neutral speech \cite{ozseven2018voice}.

-For eGeMAPS features, we observe a common subset of features that are significantly correlated with all personality dimensions except neuroticism in the \textit{interview} scenario.
-Energy- (loudness and equivalent sound level) and spectral- (spectral flux) related features are all correlated with perceived extraversion, agreement, conscientiousness, and openness in the \textit{interview}.
-In contrast, the correlation is significant between this subset of features and neuroticism only in the \textit{desk} scenario.
-These results indicate that the correlation between speech features and neuroticism is more pronounced in stressful contexts.
-Interestingly, significant correlations between this subset of speech features and agreement exist in both the \textit{interview} and \textit{desk} interaction, suggesting that this trait may be more consistently expressed across contexts.
+For eGeMAPS features, there is a common subset of features that are significantly correlated with all personality dimensions except Neuroticism in the \textit{interview}.
+Energy- (loudness and equivalent sound level) and spectral- (spectral flux) related features are all correlated with perceived Extraversion, Agreement, Conscientiousness, and Openness in the \textit{interview}.
+In contrast, the correlation is significant between this subset of features and Neuroticism only in the \textit{desk} scenario.
+Interestingly, significant correlations between this subset of speech features and Agreement exist in both the \textit{interview} and \textit{desk} interaction, suggesting that this trait may be more consistently expressed across contexts.